katalogs/learning-hours/clean-testing/4-test-doubles/Facilitation.md

 - Call to a database
 - Non deterministic data : random or temporal for example

+### Fast

+We replace a component on which the SUT depends with a `test-specific equivalent.` -> that keeps our tests `Fast` in addition of previously mentioned characteristics.
 > There are variations in types of Test Doubles depending on their intent

 ### Dummy

+> We pass an object that has no implementation as an argument of a method called on the SUT.

 `Dummy` is a placeholder required to pass the unit test :